ajesujoba/YorubaTwi-Embedding/README.md

 Data set from the Niger Volta-Language Technology Institute can be gotten<a href="https://github.com/Niger-Volta-LTI/yoruba-text"> here  </a>

+For reproducing the NER results using fine-tuned BERT, please use a modified <a href="https://github.com/dadelani/BERT-NER"> BERT-NER  </a> by running the following bash scrips:

 If you use any of the resources in this page, please cite the paper:

 Jesujoba  O  Alabi,  Kwabena  Amponsah-Kaakyire,  David  I  Adelani,  and  Cristina  Espa ̃na-Bonet. <a href="https://arxiv.org/abs/1912.02481"> Massive vs. curated word embeddings for low-resourced languages. the case of Yor\ub\’a and Twi </a>.
 In LREC, 2020